 About Hume

-CLICK ON MAP FOR LARGER IMAGE The Division of Hume has been a part of Australian democracy since Federation in 1901.
+CLICK HERE FOR LARGER IMAGE The Division of Hume has been a part of Australian democracy since Federation in 1901.
 Named after the early explorer Hamilton Hume, Hume is both a rural and provincial electorate covering an area of approximately 17 240 sq km.

-Hume is notable for its diverse range of industries: mixed farming, grazing, fat lambs, fruit, vegetables, wine, timber and textiles.
-Furthermore, the area is well-known for its fine wool, with Goulburn being the home of the Big Merino.
-Belgenny Farm, former home of John and Elizabeth Macarthur, the Macarthur Campus of the Western Sydney University, the University of Sydney farms and the Mount Annan Botanic Gardens are also located within the Hume electorate.
+Hume is well-known for Belgenny Farm, former home of John and Elizabeth Macarthur, the Macarthur Campus of the Western Sydney University, the University of Sydney farms and the Mount Annan Botanic Gardens.

-For a list of towns in the electorate and a map of Hume visit the Australian Electoral Commission website.
+For a list of towns and suburbs in the electorate and a map of Hume visit the Australian Electoral Commission website.